 COVID-19 vaccinations are safe, convenient, and available at no-cost

 from multiple vaccine providers, including pharmacies and health

 centers in San Diego County.
 Use Vaccines.gov to find a location near you, then

 call or visit their website to make an appointment.

-Get Vaccinated at a Location Near You
+Get Vaccinated at a Site Near You

 We recommended that you use a browser other than Internet Explorer to make your appointment.

 Contact your healthcare provider, or visit MyTurn.ca.gov, to schedule an appointment.